DocsIntegrationsDeepSeek

 print(completion.choices[0].message.content)

-AI is cool because it automates tasks, enhances creativity, solves complex problems, and transforms industries with smart, efficient solutions.
+AI is cool because it automates tasks, enhances creativity, and solves complex problems quickly—making life smarter and easier.

 Example trace in Langfuse